BUTLEIGH PEOPLE - J

 At the time of his wedding William's Parish was given as Butleigh.
 In 1881 he and his family lived at 2, Middle Furlong, Baltonsborough.
 In 1861 William lived with his parents and three siblings at Gallhampton, North Cadbury.
 By 1891 the family lived at Parbrook, West Bradley

 Elsie lived in 1901 with her parents and four siblings at Quaperlake St., Bruton.
 Her father was a gardener and before Elsie's birth had worked in Shapwick but by 1891 was at this address in Bruton.
 Elsie seems to be the cook in service at 24, New Park Rd., Bournemouth in 1911.
+Western Gazette 27 Jul 1888 states Elsie was born at Butleigh Wootton.

 15) John James b.
 1801 Taunton, servant, gardener

 In 1841 the family lived in Reckleford, Yeovil and Ellen had an older sister Mary.
-By 1851 they lived at Cherry orchard, Hackney Middlesex where Ellen is described as having been born at Redlands, Gloucestershire.
+By 1851 they lived at Cherry orchard, Hackney Middlesex where Ellen is also described as having been born at Redlands, Gloucestershire.

 Jarman